 - Art.144(.1)(a) of the CA provides this prohibition.
-However, in so far as loans are concerned, this article does not apply when the loan when the loan etc. is granted with the approval of the company in a general meeting. - Consequences of such a breach is that the unlawfulness of the contract will make such contract null ab initio.
+However there are carve outs to this general rule. - Consequences of such a breach is that the unlawfulness of the contract will make such contract null ab initio.

 F. No profit rule